rcbjLevvel/apigee-api-proxy-oauth2-rh-sso-wrapper/README.md

 ```
 git clone https://github.com/GetLevvel/oauth2-oidc-debugger.git
 ```
+4. Log into the Apigee Edge Public Cloud console [here](https://enterprise.apigee.com).
+4. Go to Publish->Products.
+4. Click the "+Product" button in the upper left-hand corner.
+4. Give the new Product a name of "OAuth2Test-API-Product".
+4. Fill in the additional fields:
+* Display Name: Provide a meaningful display name.
+* Description: Provide a meaningful description.
+* Environment: Test
+* Key Approval Type: Automatic
+* Access: Public
+* Quota: Can be left blank
+* Allowed OAuth scopes: User
+* Paths: /
+* API Proxies: blog-rh-sso-integration
+4. Click Save.
+4. Go to Publisher->Developer Apps.
+4. Click the "+Developer App" button.
+4. Fill in the following parameters:
+* Name: blogTestApp
+* Display Name: A meaningful display name.
+* Developer Name: Yourself
+* Callback URL: http://localhost:3000/callback (so this can be used with the [OAuth2 + OIDC Debugger](https://github.com/GetLevvel/oauth2-oidc-debugger)
+* Expiration: Never
+* Products: The product created above (OAuth2Test-API-Product).
+4. Click the Save button.
+4. Click on "blogTestApp" in the list of Developer Apps.
+4. Under Credentials, click on the Consumer Key button.
+4. Save this value for later reference (this is the OAuth2 client identifier).
+4. Under Credentials, click on the Consumer Secret button.
+4. Save this value for later reference (this is the OAuth2 client secret).
+4. Go to APIs->Environment.
+4. Go to the Caches tab (should be the default).
 4. Create a cache called ATZ_CODE_STATE_CACHE.
+4. Go to the Key Value Maps tab.
 4. Create a Key Value Map that contains the following values:
 * idpUserInfoEndpoint: The OIDC UserInfo Endpoint (example: /auth/realms/demo_project_sf/protocol/openid-connect/userinfo)
 * idpTokenEndpoint: The OIDC Token Endpoint (example: /auth/realms/demo_project_sf/protocol/openid-connect/token)